khakhalin/notes/papers/Bojanek2020cyclic.md

 While simple properties, such as network density, define the region at which persistent activity is possible, there is lots of variability in activation stability between different instantiations of a random network.
 Moreover, even for networks that can support persistent activity, a reasonable change in the starting conditions may lead to a truncation.

-Even more curiously, truncation is not always easy to predict, as the network may seem to be quite active, before suddenly coming to an unexpected halt.
+Even more curiously, truncation is not always easy to predict from raw observations of activity, as the network may seem to be quite active, before suddenly coming to an unexpected halt.
+On the other hand, truncation can be predicted from slightly more advanced statistics of network activity, and perhaps in somewhat unexpected ways: **synchronous networks are more prone to truncation**, compared to asynchronous networks. (_It was not quite obvious to me, but apparently there's some literature about it, like Gutkin 2001._)

-To some extent, truncation can be predicted from the statistics of network activity, but perhaps in somewhat unexpected ways: say, **synchronous networks are more prone to truncation**, compared to asynchronous networks.
-That's not what many people would have probably guessed.
+First 9 or 13 references should be interesting to read ( #todo )

 # Motif analysis